 However, there are still many ongoing studies on this issue, so for now, it is best to get your poodle to a vet if you find them eating grass.
 Doing this will both ease your mind and may significantly help your dog out if they need it, too.

-Is it OK for Poodles to Eat Grass?
+Safe to Snack?
+Is It Actually Okay for Poodles to Eat Grass?

 There is no definitive yes or no to this question.
 It will vary poodle to poodle; just make sure that when you do see your dog eating grass to keep careful watch over them.